nickrenda/blog/Stat101/Topics/Unit-1/Chapter02.md

 ![plot of chunk unnamed-chunk-3](Chapter02-figure/unnamed-chunk-3-1.png)

 Other types of bar charts
 ========================================================

+(for more than one categorical variable)

-Stacked bar chart
+## Stacked bar chart

 ![plot of chunk unnamed-chunk-4](Chapter02-figure/unnamed-chunk-4-1.png)

 Other types of bar charts
 ========================================================

+(for more than one categorical variable)

-Side-by-side bar chart
+## Side-by-side bar chart

 ![plot of chunk unnamed-chunk-5](Chapter02-figure/unnamed-chunk-5-1.png)

-Pie Chart
+Pie Chart - back to one categorical variable
 ========================================================

 - Displays percentage of whole for each category